Aurumaker72/mupen-lua-ugui/README.md

   - Windows 10 (built-in)
 - Modularity
   - Provide subsystem references in `begin_frame`
+  - Modify any parts of the framework to your liking
 - Button
 - TextBox
-  - Keyboard- and mouse-controllable caret
+  - Full-fledged selection and editing system
 - ToggleButton
 - Joystick
 - TrackBar